GreatFruitOmsk/pyqtdeploy-mirror/doc/pyqtdeploy.rst

 **Application bundle (macOS)**
-    is checked if the application should be built as a bundle and only affects macOS applications.
+    is checked if the application should be built as a bundle and only affects macOS targets.
 It would normally be unchecked for command line (i.e. non-GUI) applications.

 **Application Package Directory**